Step-by-Step Financial Aid Process

-- On WebAdvisor you have the ability to view your award letter.
+- On MCC4me/MyBackpack you have the ability to view your award letter.
 The award letter details the aid for which you are eligible.
-If there is a loan in your package that you would like to accept, you must go to www.studentloans.gov and submit a Master Promissory Note (MPN) and Entrance Counseling.
-If you intend on participating in the work-study program you must contact the Student Employment Services.
+If there is a loan in your package that you would like to accept, you must go to www.studentloans.gov or follow the link in your MyBackpack and complete & submit a Master Promissory Note (MPN) and Entrance Counseling the first time you use your loan package at MCC.

 - What type of aid is available?
 View the sources of aid page.

-- Student Rights and Responsibilitiespdf
+- Please review the Student Rights and Responsibilities PDF document

 - If you fail, stop attending, or withdraw from your classes, you may owe a portion of your award back.
 This is called a Return of Funds.